Will Benson Player Props: Reds vs. Brewers

-After batting .238 with a triple and a walk in his past 10 games, Will Benson and the Cincinnati Reds face the Milwaukee Brewers (who will hand the ball to Corbin Burnes) at 5:10 PM ET on Friday.
+Will Benson -- 0-for-3 in his last game -- will be in action for the Cincinnati Reds versus the Milwaukee Brewers, with Colin Rea on the mound, on June 3 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Red Sox.
+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Will Benson Game Info & Props vs. the Brewers